t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 2. Broadband Internet Technical Advisory Group (BITAG) IoT Security and Privacy Recommendations {{BITAG}}: BITAG has published recommendations for ensuring security and privacy of IoT device users.
 BITAG observes that many IoT devices are shipped from the factory with software that is already outdated and vulnerable.
 The report also states that many devices with vulnerabilities will not be fixed either because the manufacturer does not provide updates or because the user does not apply them.
 The recommendations include that IoT devices should function without cloud and Internet connectivity, and that all IoT devices should have methods for automatic secure software updates.

-3. United Kingdom Department for Digital, Culture, Media and Sport (DCMS) {{DCMS}}: UK DCMS has releasead a report that includes a list of 13 steps for improving IoT security.
+3. United Kingdom Department for Digital, Culture, Media and Sport (DCMS) {{DCMS}}: UK DCMS has released a report that includes a list of 13 steps for improving IoT security.
 These steps, for example, highlight the need for implementing a vulnerability disclosure policy and keeping software updated.
 The report is aimed at device manufacturers, IoT service providers, mobile application developers and retailers.

 4. Cloud Security Alliance (CSA) New Security Guidance for Early Adopters of the IoT {{CSA}}: CSA recommendations for early adopters of IoT encourages enterprises to implement security at different layers of the protocol stack.
 It also recommends implementation of an authentication/authorization framework for IoT deployments.
 A complete list of recommendations is available in the report {{CSA}}.